 Even the island’s name harkens back to days of pirates who would hide their boats in the channel between the island and the mainland.
 Only the ship’s sails would be visible from the Atlantic.

-It’s said you may find hidden treasure from Blackbeard, but you’re more likely to have a splendid beach vacation.
+It’s said you may find hidden treasure from Blackbeard, but you’re more likely to have a splendid beach vacation on one of North Carolina’s best beaches.
 This is in large part thanks to the plethora of things to do in Topsail Island.

 Where is Topsail Island?